Dementia Care

 What does Dementia Care look like?

 Dementia Care is a specialist service that aims to raise the profile of dementia and recognise it as a palliative disease.
+The service provides support to patients who have a dementia diagnosis, as well as their loved ones and carers.

 Emotional support